 Budgetary Procedures . . .
 As prescribed by City Charter, the City Manager, within the time period required by law, submits to the City Council a proposed budget for the fiscal year beginning the following October 1.
 The budget includes proposed expenditures and revenues required to fund the expenditures.
 Following Council considerations, amendments and refinements, a public hearing is ordered and conducted for the purpose of obtaining taxpayer comments.
 The budget is finally approved and adopted by passage of an ordinance by the City Council prior to the beginning of the fiscal year.
 The budget is adopted on a basis consistent with generally accepted accounting principles.
-The City strives to maintain an unreserved general fund balance of 20% of budgeted expenditures.
+It is the goal of the City to achieve and maintain an unassigned fund balance in the general fund equal to 20% of budgeted expenditures.
+An additional 5% resiliency reserve (25% combined total) may be maintained to safeguard against unusual financial circumstances and/or economic downturns.